jamesthekee/password-manager/README.md

 # password-manager
-server and gui based client program for a password manager in python
+server and gui based client program for a password manager in python.

 This was produced for my coursework for AQA A-Level project.